Miocene: Climate

-The EMCI ended 18 million years ago, giving way to the Middle Miocene Warm Interval (MMWI), the warmest part of which was the MMCO that began 16 million years ago.
-As the world transitioned into the MMCO, carbon dioxide concentrations varied between 300 and 500 ppm.
+The EMCI ended 18 million years ago, giving way to the Middle Miocene Warm Interval (MMWI), the warmest part of which was the MMCO, which began 16 million years ago.
+As the world transitioned into the MMCO, CO_{2} concentrations varied between 300 and 500 ppm.
 Global annual mean surface temperature during the MMCO was about 18.4 °C. MMCO warmth was driven by the activity of the Columbia River Basalts and enhanced by decreased albedo from the reduction of deserts and expansion of forests.
 Climate modelling suggests additional, currently unknown, factors also worked to create the warm conditions of the MMCO.
 The MMCO saw the expansion of the tropical climatic zone to much larger than its current size.
 The July ITCZ, the zone of maximal monsoonal rainfall, moved to the north, increasing precipitation over southern China whilst simultaneously decreasing it over Indochina during the EASM.
-Western Australia was at this time characterised by exceptional aridity.
-In Antarctica, average summer temperatures on land reached 10 °C. In the oceans, the lysocline shoaled by approximately half of a kilometre during warm phases that corresponded to orbital eccentricity maxima.
+Topographic changes in Africa caused the Somali Jet to weaken, while South Asian Summer Monsoon (SASM) rainfall increased.
+Western Australia was at this time exceptionally arid.
+In Antarctica, average summer temperatures on land reached 10 °C. In the oceans, the lysocline shoaled by about 0.5 km during warm phases that corresponded to orbital eccentricity maxima.
 The MMCO ended around 14 million years ago, when global temperatures fell in the Middle Miocene Climate Transition (MMCT).
-Abrupt increases in opal deposition indicate this cooling was driven by enhanced drawdown of carbon dioxide via silicate weathering.
+Abrupt increases in opal deposition indicate this cooling was driven by enhanced drawdown of CO_{2} via silicate weathering.
 The MMCT caused a sea surface temperature (SST) drop of approximately 6 °C in the North Atlantic.
 The drop in benthic foraminiferal δ^{18}O values was most noticeable in the waters around Antarctica, suggesting cooling was most intense there.
 Around this time the Mi3b glacial event (a massive expansion of Antarctic glaciers) occurred.
 The East Antarctic Ice Sheet (EAIS) markedly stabilised following the MMCT.
 The intensification of glaciation caused a decoherence of sediment deposition from the 405 kyr eccentricity cycle.